Converting T1-weighted MRI from 3T to 7T quality using deep learning: Methods

 \subsection{Training details}

+We chose to slice our input images along the axial dimension for two reasons.
+First, it allowed for more slices per subject compared to slicing along the sagittal plane, and therefore allowed more overall samples in model training.
+Second, the axial slices containing the cerebellar artifacts had less brain in them (mostly brainstem and pons) than the coronal slices containing the cerebellar artifact (parietal and occipital cortex, posterior ventricles).
+Importantly, we explicitly did not train on slices containing the artifacts, which were determined separately for each subject using visual assessment.
+So, using training slices along the axial dimension allowed us to minimize information loss when censoring slices containing the artifacts.
 To optimize memory usage, we cropped most of the image background.
 This resulted in slices of size (288,224).
-These numbers are both divisible by $2^5$, allowing us to perform five downsamplings by a factor of two, which is important as each stage of the U-Net uses a downsampling layer (see Figure \ref{fig: attention Unet}).
-To give more information to the model, we decided to increase the number of input channels by also including the two neighboring 2D slices.
+These numbers are both divisible by $2^5$, allowing us to perform five downsamplings by a factor of two, which is important as each stage of the U-Net uses a downsampling layer (see Figure~\ref{fig: attention Unet}).
+To reduce potential slicing artifacts along non-axial dimensions, we increased the number of input channels by also including the two neighboring 2D slices.
 This resulted in inputs of size (3,288,224) and outputs of size (1,288,224).
 To train our model, we used PyTorch on eight A100 SXM4 80GB NVIDIA GPUs.